Biacna/travelminit_test_project/README.md

 <h4> 1.1.2 Entry criteria defined </h4>

-**-	requirements are approved
+**-	business requirements are final and approved
+- ensuring the availability of human resources
+- the roles are defined and uderstood
+- the testing objectives are defined
+- the risks are identified and mitigated
+- entry and exit criteria are defined
 -	design and mock-ups are available and approved
--	smoke test is passed, the latest version of the website is available for testing
--	test data must be available
--	test cases are reviewed and approved
--	development of the tested modules is complete
--	testing tools are set up and available
 **

 <h4> 1.1.3 Exit criteria defined </h4>